antisec-is/ctfd-portable-challenges-plugin/README.md

 ```

 #### YAML Specification:
 Each challenge is a single document.
 Multiple documents can be present in one YAML file, separated by “---”, as specified by YAML 1.1.

 Following is a list of top level keys with their usage.

 **name**
 * Type: Single line text
-* Usage: Specify the title which will appear to the user at the top of the challenge and on the challenge page
+* Usage: Specify the title which will appear to the user at the top of the
+  challenge and on the challenge page.
+This is considered to be the challenge's
+  unique identifier.
+No two challenges should have the same name.

+**old_name**
+* Type: Single line text
+* Usage: When renaming a challenge, the old name should be specified with this
+  keyword (to prevent a new challenge from being created).

 **category**
 * Type: Single line text
-* Usage: Specify the category the challenge will appear a part of
+* Usage: Specify the category the challenge will appear a part of.

 **description**
 * Type: Multiline text
-* Usage: The the body text of the challenge.
-If HTML tags are used, they will be rendered.
+* Usage: The body text of the challenge.
+Can be markdown or HTML.

+**value**
+* Type: Positive integer
+* Usage: The amount of point awarded for completion of the problem

 **tags** (optional)
 * Type: List of single line text items
 * Usage: Specify searchable tags that indicate attributes of this challenge
 * Default: Empty list

-**value**
-* Type: Positive integer
-* Usage: The amount of point awarded for completion of the problem

 **type** (optional)
 * Type: Single line text (standard | dynamic)